v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable

 - **Internet Explorer internet zone logon options**:
-  This policy setting allows you to manage settings for sign in options.
-If you enable this policy setting, you can choose from the following sign in options.
+  This policy setting allows you to manage settings for sign-in options.
+If you enable this policy setting, you can choose from the following sign-in options.
 Anonymous log on to disable HTTP authentication and use the guest account only for the Common Internet File System (CIFS) protocol.
 Prompt for user name and password to query users for user IDs and passwords.
 After a user is queried, these values can be used silently for the remainder of the session.
 Automatic log on only in Intranet zone to query users for user IDs and passwords in other zones.
 After a user is queried, these values can be used silently for the rest of the session.
 Automatic sign in with current user name and password to attempt log on using Windows NT Challenge Response (also known as NTLM authentication).
-If the server supports Windows NT Challenge Response, the sign in uses the user's network user name and password for log on.
+If the server supports Windows NT Challenge Response, the sign-in uses the user's network user name and password for log-on.
 If the server doesn't support Windows NT Challenge Response, the user is queried to provide the user name and password.
-If you disable this policy setting, sign in is set to Automatic log on only in Intranet zone.
-If you don't configure this policy setting, sign in is set to Automatic sign in only in Intranet zone.
+If you disable this policy setting, sign-in is set to Automatic log on only in Intranet zone.
+If you don't configure this policy setting, sign-in is set to Automatic sign in only in Intranet zone.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067194)

   **Default**: Prompt

 - **Internet Explorer restricted zone allow VBScript to run**:
-  This policy setting allows you to manage whether VBScript can be run on pages from the specified zone in Internet Explorer.
+  This policy setting allows you to manage whether VBScript can run on pages from the specified zone in Internet Explorer.
 If you selected Enable in the drop-down box, VBScript can run without user intervention.
 If you selected Prompt in the drop-down box, users are asked to choose whether to allow VBScript to run.
 If you selected Disable in the drop-down box, VBScript is prevented from running.
 If you don't configure or disable this policy setting, VBScript is prevented from running.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067173)

   **Default**: Disable